University of Technology Sydney

 This subject is practice-oriented since students will spend most of their time on exercises based on real cases.
 They will learn how to process data and cases to extract relevant features to be used in an intelligence perspective.
 A series of independent online activities before or after the computer labs will complement the computer lab activities.
 These online activities will include short questions on UTS Canvas, benchmarking activities and readings.
 Guidelines will be provided to the students on UTS Canvas.
 Students will be working individually and collaboratively during the computer labs.
 Active participation will be required as students will submit short reports/charts or give a presentation related to the activity conducted during the computer lab.
 Verbal and written feedback on progress and activities will be given during and after the computer lab activities (e.g. feedback as part of online activities, benchmarking, feedback on particular computer lab activities, etc.).
 Students will work both individually and as part of a team.
 They are thus expected to exercise considerable collaboration skills as well as independence, to ensure maximum learning benefit from the computer labs and their group.
 These two skills are highly sought by employers.

-During week 11 and 12, students will work collaboratively to compare their methods and come to a consensus regarding the best method.
+Finally, during the last computer labs, students will work collaboratively to compare their methods and come to a consensus regarding the best method.
 It will allow them to reflect on their methodology, encounter the strengths, weaknesses, benefits and problems associated with working as a member of a team.
+They will also develop their competencies in detecting and analysing series within large datasets using spreadsheets.

 Content (topics)